Juke34/AliNe/README.md

                                     If a folder is provided, all the files with proper extension are detected. file extension expected : <.fastq.gz>, <.fq.gz>, <.fastq> or <.fq> for paired reads extra <_R1_001> or <_R2_001> is expected where <R> and <_001> are optional. e.g. <sample_id_1.fastq.gz>, <sample_id_R1.fastq.gz>, <sample_id_R1_001.fastq.gz>)
-        --genome                    path to the genome file
-        --aligner                   aligner(s) to use among this list (comma or space separated) [bbmap, bowtie, bowtie2, bwaaln, bwamem, bwamem2, bwasw, graphmap2, hisat2, kallisto, minimap2, novoalign, nucmer, ngmlr, star, subread, sublong]
+        --reference                 path to the reference file (fa, fa.gz, fasta or fasta.gz) --aligner                   aligner(s) to use among this list (comma or space separated) [bbmap, bowtie, bowtie2, bwaaln, bwamem, bwamem2, bwasw, graphmap2, hisat2, kallisto, minimap2, novoalign, nucmer, ngmlr, star, subread, sublong]
         --outdir                    path to the output directory (default: alignment_results) --annotation                [Optional][used by graphmap2, STAR, subread] Absolute path to the annotation file (gtf or gff3)